akshu10/CdataStructures/README.md

 # CdataStructures

-This contains dataStructures written using C.
+These files contain dataStructures implemented using C.